-The Investigations Division is staffed by sworn officers and two civilian support employees.
-The division is currently supervised by Lieutenant Constantine Savvidis and Detective Sergeant Jason Mills.
+The Investigations Division is staffed by sworn officers and three civilian support employees.
+The division is currently supervised by two sergeants; one over the General Crimes Unit and one over the Special Investigations Unit.

 The Investigations Division is usually staffed with veteran officers who have proven themselves in other aspects of law enforcement.
 Members are always on-call and ready to respond to many different emergencies and investigations that require immediate responses.
 Furthermore, they receive advanced training in multiple facets of law enforcement because they are responsible for investigations of all types.